AndyObtiva/glimmer/README.md

 - `interpret(parent, keyword, *args, &block)`: to go ahead and interpret a DSL expression that qualified for interpretation

 `StaticExpression` sublcasses may skip the `can_interpret?` method since they include a default implementation for it that matches the name of the keyword from the class name by convention.
 For example, a `color` keyword would have a `ColorExpression` class, so `color` is inferred automatically from class name and used in deciding whether the class can handle a `color` keyword or not.
+`StaticExpression` may declare the following class method options (if any other than `downcased` (default) is set, then `downcased` must be set explicitly if needed):
+- `downcased true` (default): indicates that the StaticExpression expects downcased keywords (e.g. `COLOR {}`)
+- `upcased true`: indicates that the StaticExpression expects upcased keywords (e.g. `COLOR {}`).
+Note that upcased static expressions always expect either arguments parentheses or block curly braces to be invoked as a static expression method instead of a constant.

 `ParentExpression` subclasses can optionally override this extra method, which is included by default and simply invokes the parent's passed block to process its children:
 - `add_content(parent, keyword, *args, &block)`